Skip to main content

 PGY-1

 PGY-1 residents spend six months on the Otolaryngology services at NM and Lurie Children's.
-PGY-1s also spend one month on each of the following rotations: plastic surgery, anesthesiology, neurological surgery, surgical oncology, surgical intensive care and general surgery night float.
+PGY-1 residents also spend one month on each of the following rotations: plastic surgery, anesthesiology, neurological surgery, surgical oncology, surgical intensive care and general surgery night float.

 PGY-2

-Four consecutive months are spent on each of the following rotations: NM White Service, NM Purple Service and Cook County Hospital (CCH) Inpatient Service.
-The White/Purple PGY-2 residents are included in the NM general call pool while the CCH resident participates in a separate call pool compromised of both Northwestern and UIC residents rotating at Stroger Hospital.
-There is no responsibility toward cross-hospital coverage.
+Three consecutive months are spent on each of the following rotations: NM White Service, NM Purple Service, Cook County Hospital (CCH) Inpatient Service, and Lurie Children’s.
+The White/Purple PGY-2 residents are included in the NM general call pool while the CCH and Lurie Children’s residents participate in separate call pools.
+There is no responsibility for cross-hospital coverage.
 All call is taken from home.

 PGY-3

-Four consecutive months are spent on each of the following rotations: NM White Service, Dedicated Research Block and Pediatric Otolaryngology at Lurie Children’s.
-The White Service and Research residents are part of the NM general call pool while, similar to CCH, there is a separate call pool for Lurie Children’s.
+Three consecutive months are spent on each of the following rotations: NM White Service, NM Purple Service, Dedicated Research Block, and Pediatric Otolaryngology at Lurie Children’s.
+The White Service, Purple Service, and Research residents are part of the NM general call pool while, similar to CCH, there is a separate call pool for Lurie Children’s.

 PGY-4